Jesse P. Brown Sr. World War One Journey

 Company A geared up to launch a massive offensive into

-and the guns went silent on the Western Front.
+the guns went silent on the Western Front, and here we are.

 Note: Most of the “Bois” locations are best seen on